 Forging presses use a process that involves applying gradual pressure to the die holding the workpiece.
 This can be done as an open or closed forging operation.
 In the open-press forging process, only one side of the metal is surrounded by a die.
 In the case of closed die or die forging processes, the metal workpiece is enclosed in a die and the die is pressurized.
-Closed die forging presses have lessoutflow and requires less draft than open forging.
+Closed die forging presses have less out-flow and require less draft than open forging.
 Some of the traditional press forging methods that use closed dies are punching and cutting.
 The plastic deformation of the workpiece occurs when the die cavities are filled.

 Hydraulic forging presses are not widely used for conventional hot forging due to the extremely low ram speed and long die contact time.
 However, forging presses are widely used in open die forging applications as well as very high tonnage applications, mainly for forging materials other than steel.
 These machines are ideal for isothermal forging applications due to their slow extrusion operation.
 Generally, a hydraulic water system is used to drive these machines.

-The choice of cold forging or hot forging depends on the equipment and processing, customer requirements, and the types of parts produced.
-Often, the constraints on choosing the right process are determined by the design of the part, as certain parts can be hot forged while others are ideal for cold forging.
+The choice of cold or hot forging depends on the equipment and processing, customer requirements, and the types of end parts.
+Often, the constraints on choosing the right process are determined by the part design, as certain parts can be hot forged while others are ideal for cold processing.
 The designs of cold-forged parts are simple and contain no intricate details, while hot forging produces components with extremely precise, fine features.

 IMTS Exhibition includes manufacturers from around the world.
 Send us a message with your requirements and our IMTS Experts will happily help you with your questions.